ijsKoud/website/README.md

 ## Information

 This is the repository of my own personal website.
-Feel free to fork and host it yourself, there is a config full of settings you can change!
-Make sure you read the [**Terms of Use**](#Terms-Of-Use) before hosting it yourself!
+Feel free to fork and host it yourself, due to the heavy reliability on widths for specific items, a config is not in-use for this project.
+Ih you wish to generate your own version for of this website, please edit the code directy making sure that everything works.
+Please do so after reading the [**Terms of Use**](#Terms-Of-Use).

 ## Terms Of Use

 By forking this project and hosting it yourself you accept the terms in the [License](#License) as well as that:

--   The credits stay where they are without changing them (changing the links or text)
+-   The credits stay where they are without changing them (changing the links or text).
--   I am not responsive if something happens to your website or fork from this website
+-   I am not responsive for your version if something relating to the code breaks something outside of the project.

 ## Install